A Short Album About Love

 A Short Album About Love is the fifth studio album by Northern Irish chamber pop band the Divine Comedy, released in 1997 by Setanta Records.
 It was recorded on 20 October 1996 at Shepherd's Bush Empire, London.

-Release and reception
+Release

 "Everybody Knows (Except You)" was released as a single on three separate CDs, each one featuring an extra three live tracks.
 It became one of the band's biggest hits, reaching No. 14 in the UK charts.
-The album was included in the book 1001 Albums You Must Hear Before You Die.